-If you have been shopping for a standing desk then you probably know that there are options that are adjustable to different height ranges.
-How do you know what height is good for you?
+If you've been looking for a standing desk, you probably know that there are options to accommodate different height ranges.

-To get the most benefits out of your standing desk, it is important that you have the correct desk height, monitor height, and keyboard height.
+To get the most out of your standing desk, you need to choose the right desk height, monitor height, and keyboard height.

-In addition, if you plan on alternating between sitting and standing, you want to have an ergonomic chair height as well.
+If you want to switch between sitting and standing, you also want an ergonomic chair height.

 Let's look at each one separately.